CantaraJS/cantara/docs/docs/quick_start.md

 ctra dev random-image-app
 ```

-Goto [http://localhost:8080](http://localhost:8080) and you should now see a nice random image which was pulled from our ExpressJS Server.
+Goto [http://localhost:8080](http://localhost:8080) and you should see a nice random image which was pulled from our ExpressJS Server.

 Alternatively, you can also start the serverless REST API in development mode.
 It is the exact same API, just _serverless_.